masikol/cager-misc/README.md

 Miscellaneous bioinformatic tools from [Laboratory](https://mbio.bas-net.by/cager/en/) “The **C**enter of **A**nalytical and **G**enetic **E**ngineering **R**esearch”.

 List of tools with links to manuals:
-- [sum-up-snv](https://www.github.com/masikol/cager-misc/wiki/sum-up-snv): a script for counting coverage and sigle nucleotive variants at a single specified position in SAM/BAM file;
+- [sum-up-snv](https://www.github.com/masikol/cager-misc/wiki/sum-up-snv): a script for counting coverage and single nucleotide variants at a single specified position in SAM/BAM file;
 - [cigar_maplen](https://www.github.com/masikol/cager-misc/wiki/cigar_maplen): a script for manual inspection of structural variants, mainly for long reads.
-It prints which portion of a read is actually mapped, and which portions are clipped from each side.
+It prints which portion of a read is actually mapped, and which portions are clipped from each side;
-- [samtools_setop](https://www.github.com/masikol/cager-misc/wiki/samtools_setop): the script performs set operations (intersection, unuin, difference) on read IDs that are mapped to different reference positions;
+- [samtools_setop](https://www.github.com/masikol/cager-misc/wiki/samtools_setop): the script performs set operations (intersection, union, difference) on read IDs that are mapped to arbitrary reference positions;
 - [pub](https://www.github.com/masikol/cager-misc/wiki/pub): a script for automatic selection of sequencing barcodes;
 - [dedupl-fastq](https://www.github.com/masikol/cager-misc/wiki/dedupl-fastq): the script is designed for deduplication of fastq files;
 - [mean-qual](https://www.github.com/masikol/cager-misc/wiki/mean-qual): the script calculates mean quality of reads in `fastq` file(s);